CodingLife1024/blog-content/deep-work-notes-and-takeaways.md

 #### 3. Make Grand Gestures

 By leveraging a radical change to your normal environment, coupled perhaps with a significant investment of effort or money, all dedicated toward supporting a deep work task, you increase the perceived importance of the task.
-This boost in importance reduces your mind’s instinct to procrastinate and delivers an injection of motivation and energy.
+This boost in importance reduces your mind's instinct to procrastinate and delivers an injection of motivation and energy.

 #### 4. Don't Work Alone

+We can, therefore, still dismiss the depth-destroying open office concept without dismissing the innovation-producing theory of serendipitous creativity.
+The key is to maintain both in a hub-and-spoke-style arrangement: Expose yourself to ideas in hubs on a regular basis, but maintain a spoke in which to work deeply on what you encounter.

+For some types of problems, working with someone else at the proverbial shared whiteboard can push you deeper than if you were working alone.
+The presence of the other party waiting for your next insight - be it someone physically in the same room or collaborating with you virtually - can short-circuit the natural instinct to avoid depth.

 #### 5. Execute Like a Business

+This division between what and how is crucial but is overlooked in the professional world.
+It's often straightforward to identify a strategy needed to achieve a goal, but what trips up companies is figuring out how to execute the strategy once identified.

+<u>Discipline #1: Focus on the Wildly Important</u> - As the authors of The 4 Disciplines of Execution explain, "The more you try to do, the less you actually accomplish."
+They elaborate that execution should be aimed at a small number of "wildly important goals."
+This simplicity will help focus an organization's energy to a sufficient intensity to ignite real results.

+<u>Discipline #2: Act on the Lead Measures</u> - Once you've identified a wildly important goal, you need to measure your success.
+In 4DX, there are two types of metrics for this purpose: lag measures and lead measures.
+Lag measures describe the thing you're ultimately trying to improve.
+Lead measures, on the other hand, "measure the new behaviors that will drive success on the lag measures."
+For an individual focused on deep work, it's easy to identify the relevant lead measure: time spent in a state of deep work dedicated toward your wildly important goal.

+<u>Discipline #3: Keep a Compelling Scoreboard</u> - "People play differently when they're keeping score," the 4DX authors explain.
+They then elaborate that when attempting to drive your team's engagement toward your organization's wildly important goal, it's important that they have a public place to record and track their lead measures.
+This scoreboard creates a sense of competition that drives them to focus on these measures, even when other demands vie for their attention.
+It also provides a reinforcing source of motivation.

+<u>Discipline #4: Create a Cadence of Accountability</u> -

 #### 6. Be Lazy